scivision/fortran-filesystem/API.md

 exists("my/file.txt")
 ```

-Does file exist (or a symbolic link to an existing file):
+Does file exist (or a symbolic link to an existing file).
+Like Python pathlib.Path.is_file(), even if the file does not have read permission,
+it still may exist.

 ```fortran
 p%is_file()